 Reach for this book when your child is curious about their heritage, preparing for a visit to grandparents, or simply needs a gentle way to connect with their family history.
 It is a luminous collection of 22 poems that serve as a bridge between cultures, perfect for families who want to celebrate the beauty of Mexican traditions and the joy of a bilingual life.
 Through the lens of a summer in Mexico, the poems explore themes of belonging, the warmth of extended family, and the magic found in everyday nature.
 The bilingual format makes it an excellent choice for children ages 6 to 10 who are building their Spanish and English vocabulary.
 It is more than just a poetry book: it is a toolkit for fostering cultural pride and a sense of place in a global world.

 This book can be read cold.
-Parents may want to look up some of the specific Mexican cultural references (like certain fruits or traditions) if they are not already familiar, though the poems are very accessible.
-A parent might see their child feeling a bit 'othered' at school or perhaps the child has expressed sadness about not knowing a relative's native language.
+A parent might see their child feeling excluded at school because they don't share the same cultural background as their peers, or perhaps the child has expressed sadness about not knowing a relative's native language.

 Younger children (6-7) will be drawn to the vibrant, folk-art illustrations and the rhythm of the short poems.
 Older children (9-10) will appreciate the nuance of the bilingual translation and the deeper metaphors of the 'bellybutton of the moon.'